 Did you read about the Bakodys Sign position in the my trapped nerve in your neck article and wondered what I was talking about.
-The best thing about the Bakody’s orthopaedic test is it is not only a diagnostic tool, but a treatment tool as well.
+The best thing about this orthopaedic test is that it is not only a diagnostic tool, but can be used as a treatment tool as well.

 Are you suffering an electric pain maybe running into your shoulder or down the arm into the elbow or wrist?
 Did you know this simple arm movement could help you get some instant pain relief?
 In the following post I will explain more about this easy nerve tension test.
 How to do the test, why do the test and why I recommend it as a treatment tool for a nerve pain in the arm.

 Table of Contents

 This medical test is more specifically a cervical orthopaedic test which is also known as Shoulder Abduction Test.

 It is used in the physical examination done by chiropractors and doctors when examining a patients neck for a possible nerve compression usually from a herniated disc in the neck.
 It used for both acute and chronic neck pain diagnosis.